Casa Batlló: Tickets

 • What are the highlights of Casa Batlló's interior?

-• Casa Batlló highlights include: The Noble Floor where Gaudí’s attention to detail is evident in the curved walls and custom furniture.
+• Casa Batlló highlights include the Noble Floor where Gaudí’s attention to detail is evident in the curved walls and custom furniture.
 The central light well which is a clever design feature that maximizes natural light into the building and the attic which is an airy space with parabolic arches that resemble a ribcage!

 • Is Casa Batlló a UNESCO World Heritage Site?